In WordPress terminology, a list of links displayed on your sidebar menu is often referred to as a blogroll.

 This area provides some additional link functionality …

-Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
-For example, if you work with Mia Jones and you link to her blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) lets you define your relationship with the linked person.
+For example, if you work with Dashiell Schwartz and you link to his blog, you would probably check co-worker or colleague.

 XFN relationships are optional for WordPress links.
-You can leave everything in this section blank and all of your links will work just fine.
+You can ignore this section and all of your links will work just fine.
 XFN makes the links defined on your site more understandable to some websites and search engines that use this information.

 rel – This field lets you specify the ‘rel’ attribute that will be assigned to your link.
-The rel attribute defines the relationship between the current document and the linked document.
+The rel attribute defines a relationship between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, type nofollow into this field.
-Separate multiple ‘rel’ attributes with spaces.

-You can learn more about XFN by visiting the site below:
+You can learn more about XFN by visiting this site:

-The last section of the Add New Link’ screen allows you to specify Advanced features for your links (some themes will ignore this.
-You can ignore this section, unless there’s a good reason to use it) …
+The last section lets you specify Advanced features for your links (some themes will ignore this.
+You can leave these fields blank unless there’s a good reason to use them) …

-The Advanced link settings section includes the following:
+The Advanced link settings section contains the following:

 - Image Address: Specify an image to be displayed with the link.
-Add an image URL and make sure that your image is small (around 16×16 like a favicon).
+To use this feature, add the image URL and make sure that the image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the RSS feed associated with the link will display next to your link.
+- RSS Address: If your theme allows it, the RSS feed associated with the link will be displayed next to the links.

 - Notes: Add notes about the link in this section for your own internal reference.

-- Rating: You can add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).
+- Rating: You can add a rating score to the link if you want to sort links by rating (see the ‘Links’ widget section below).

-When you have finished adding your new link information, click on the Add Link button to update your link settings …
+When you have finished adding information about your link, click on the Add Link button to save your new link …

-(Click on Add Link to update your link settings)
+(Click on the Add Link button to save your new link)

-Note: If you select the Keep this link private checkbox, your link will not be visible when links are displayed on your site …
+Note: If you tick Keep this link private, the link will not be visible when links are displayed on your site …

-Making a link private lets you toggle link visibility on or off without deleting it (this is useful if you would like a link to display during certain periods and hide it afterwards) …
+Making links private allows you to add links and then toggle their visibility on or off without deleting these (this is useful if you would like links to display during certain times and hide them afterwards) …

 (Toggle link visibility on and off)